 You can edit your preferences so that you receive updates on the topics and the type of information you are interested in.

 FDF members are committed to ensuring people have access to a wide range of food and drinks that can support a balanced lifestyle.

-As an industry, it is important we understand the latest scientific recommendations as well as current dietary intakes.
+As a food and drink industry, it is important to us to understand the latest scientific recommendations as well as current dietary intakes.